Gaurav-Pande/Image-Denoising/README.md

 <img src="assets/lgp_pca/doc/LPG_PCA_feature.png" width="400" height = "200"/>
 </center>

+For this experiment K = 3, L = 7, and 250 blocks of K X K are chosen from L X L windows.

 Following picture illustrates the variance across principle components for a single pixel for different noise levels:

 <p align="middle">